idaholab/moose/modules/peridynamics/doc/content/source/kernels/GeneralizedPlaneStrainOffDiagHNOSPD.md

 ## Description

-Kernel `GeneralizedPlaneStrainOffDiagHNOSPD` provides the off-diagonal coupling entries to coupled scalar out-of-plane strain variable with displacement and temperature variables for horizon-stabilized non-ordinary state-based peridynamic models.
-This kernel is optional for generalized plane strain model, but is usually used for better convergence rate of the solution process.
+The `GeneralizedPlaneStrainOffDiagHNOSPD` Kernel provides the off-diagonal coupling entries for coupling between scalar out-of-plane strain variable with displacement and temperature variables for horizon-stabilized non-ordinary state-based peridynamic models.
+This kernel is optional for generalized plane strain models, but is usually used for better convergence rate of the solution process.

 !syntax parameters /Kernels/GeneralizedPlaneStrainOffDiagHNOSPD